Frank-Morris/NetbED/TECHNICAL.md

 ### 9.4 `Ansible/attacker.yml` - Kali Linux

 Configures the Kali Linux attacker node using `community.general.nmcli` to create a persistent static IP connection.
 Includes three separate NAT isolation tasks to prevent the Vagrant management adapter from reasserting its default route.
+The `community.general.nmcli` module requires the `community.general` Ansible collection to be available inside the guest VM.

 ```yaml
 ---